-Virtual Scrolling in Blazor Pivot Table Component
+Virtual scrolling in Blazor Pivot Table component

-17 Nov 202311 minutes to read
+22 Sep 202411 minutes to read

 Allows to load the large amounts of data without any performance degradation by rendering rows and columns only in the current content viewport.
 Rest of the aggregated data will be brought into viewport dynamically based on the vertical or horizontal scroll position.
 This feature can be enabled by setting the EnableVirtualization property in SfPivotView class to true.